Vancouver Island: European exploration

-Europeans began to explore the island in 1774, when rumours of Russian fur traders caused Spain to send a number of expeditions to assert its long-held claims to the Pacific Northwest.
+Europeans began to explore the island in 1774 when rumours of Russian fur traders caused Spain to send a number of expeditions to assert its long-held claims to the Pacific Northwest.
 The first expedition was that of the Santiago, under the command of Juan José Pérez Hernández.
 In 1775, a second Spanish expedition under the Spanish Peruvian captain Juan Francisco de la Bodega y Quadra was sent.
 By 1776, Spanish exploration had reached Bucareli Bay including the mouth of the Columbia River between Oregon and Washington, and Sitka Sound.

 Vancouver Island came to the attention of Britain after the third voyage of Captain James Cook, who spent a month during 1778 at Nootka Sound, on the island's western coast.
 Cook claimed it for Great Britain.
 Maritime fur trader, John Meares arrived in 1786 and set up a single-building trading post near the native village of Yuquot (Friendly Cove), at the entrance to Nootka Sound in 1788.
 The fur trade began expanding into the island, eventually leading to permanent settlement.

 Dispute over sovereignty

 The island was further explored by Spain in 1789 with Esteban José Martínez, who established the settlement of Yuquot and the artillery battery of Fort San Miguel at Friendly Cove, which Spain called Puerto de San Lorenzo de Nuca.
-This was to be the only Spanish settlement in what would later be Canada.
+This was to be the only Spanish settlement, as well as a whaling factory in Red Bay, Labrador, in what would later be Canada.
 Asserting their claim of exclusive sovereignty and navigation rights, the Spanish force seized the Portuguese-flagged British ships.

 British naval captain George Vancouver was sent to Nootka Sound in 1792 in order to negotiate a settlement.
 His Spanish counterpart in the negotiations was Juan Francisco de la Bodega y Quadra, who was commandant of Santa Cruz de Nuca in 1792.
 Vancouver had sailed as a midshipman with Cook.
 The negotiations between Vancouver and Bodega y Quadra ended in a deadlock with nothing resolved.
 Vancouver insisted the entire Spanish establishment be turned over, but Bodega y Quadra held that there were no buildings seized in 1789, and the only possible land was a tiny and useless cove nearby.
 The two decided to refer the entire matter back to their respective governments.
 The friendly meeting between Bodega y Quadra and Vancouver led the former to propose that the island be named after both: "Quadra and Vancouver Island", which became the original name.
 While we know this island today as "Vancouver Island", the British explorer had not intentionally meant to name such a large body of land solely after himself.
 In his September 1792 dispatch log report for the British Admiralty, Captain Vancouver reveals that his decision here was rather meant to honour a request by Bodega y Quadra that Vancouver: